openshift/lvm-operator/docs/troubleshooting.md

      If this is 0, the volume group is full (or nearly full with less than 1 Gi available) and no more logical volumes can be created.
    - `vg_missing_pv_count` field, which should be 0.
 This indicates the number of missing physical volumes in the volume group.
 If this is greater than 0, the volume group is incomplete and might not be able to function properly.

-   Here is an example of a Volume Group missing a PV because its Cable was defective:
+   Here is an example of a Volume Group missing a PV because its cable was defective:

    ```json5
    // vgs vg1 -o all --reportformat json --units g | jq .report[0].vg[0]